dulek/dulek.github.io/index.md

 ---
-title: "Michał Dulko Blog"
+title: "Dulek's Blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+My name is Michał Dulko.
+I'm a developer at Red Hat and here you'll find articles about the things I code there.